 If you’re not starting every website project with the copy first, you’re losing money and time.

-It’s an emotive topic for both copywriters and designers, but honestly, copy first is the key to successful web design — not just from a result perspective but also from a process perspective.
+It’s a sensitive topic for both copywriters and designers, but honestly, copy first is the key to successful web design — not just in terms of results but also for streamlining the process.

 Speed and Efficiency

-By having the copy ready first, designers can speed up the process and avoid delays.
-Plus, having a clear brand message and tone of voice makes it quicker to create a design that fits the brand's vision and goals.
+By having the website copy ready first, designers can speed up the process and avoid delays.
+Plus, having a clear brand message and tone of voice helps create a design that fits the brand's vision and goals more quickly.

-Since 2019 I’ve worked with countless web designers, and all of them have said the same thing: Having the copy ready to go before the design process starts makes life so much easier!
+Since 2019, I’ve worked with countless web designers, and all of them have said the same thing: Having the copy for website ready to go before the design process starts makes life so much easier!

 Copy Leads Design

 Copy is the foundation of any successful website because it sets the tone and voice of the brand.
-When designers clearly understand the brand message, they can create a design that complements and enhances it.
-Therefore, designing without copy is like trying to build a house without a blueprint - impossible.
+When website designers clearly understand the brand message, they can create a web design that complements and enhances it.
+Therefore, designing without a website copy is like trying to build a house without a blueprint — impossible.

-Time and time again, the web designers that I’ve collaborated with say that working with my copy from the start of the project improves their designs.
-Because copy leads design, without it, you’re simply designing blind.
+Time and time again, the web designers I’ve collaborated with say that working with my copy from the start of the project improves their designs.
+Because copy leads design, creating without it means designing blindly.

 Copy Sells